qibinshi/qibinshi.github.io/index.md

 title: Qibin Shi
 ---

-# Welcome to My Personal Website
+# About Me

 I am currrently a postdoc in Dr. [Marine Denolle](https://denolle-lab.github.io/)'s group at University of Washington.

-## About Me

-Write a brief introduction about yourself here.

-## Portfolio
+## Research interests

-### Project 1
+### Earthquake physics

-Describe one of your projects or research work.
-Include links, images, and any other relevant information.
+Earthquake coseismic rupture process inversions.
+Source complexities of moderate-size earthquakes in the mantle.
+Seismic cycles of fast and slow slip in the brittle-viscous subduction system.
+Three-dimensional wave field from complex rupture processes.

+### Offshore seismic hazard
+Using machine learning methods to denoise earthquake waveforms collected from the ocean bottom.
+Integrating distributed acoustic sensing and traditional seismic network.
+Looking for slow earthquakes in the Pacific-northwest subduction zone.

-### Project 2
+### Environmental seismology

-Describe another project or area of expertise.
-Again, include links, images, and information.
+Using ambient noises to probe near-surface velocity structure.
+Observing characteristic soil vibrations with distributed acoustic sensing.

-## Blog
+## Recent Publications

-Share your thoughts, ideas, or research findings through blog posts.
-You can create a `_posts` directory to organize your blog posts by date.
+### Deepquake, ML denoising

+Qibin Shi and Marine Denolle.
+Improved observations of deep earthquake ruptures using machine learning.
+ESS Open Archive, 2023.

 ## Contact

-You can reach me at [your.email@example.com](mailto:your.email@example.com).
-You can also find me on [GitHub](https://github.com/yourusername) and [LinkedIn](https://www.linkedin.com/in/yourusername).
+You can reach me at [qibins@uw.edu](mailto:qibins@uw.edu).
+You can also find me on [GitHub](https://github.com/qibinshi) and [ORCID](https://orcid.org/https://orcid.org/0000-0002-4211-9187).